 Corporations Sued for Gender Discrimination Against Women and Men

 In the workplace, women are frequently subjected to subtle discrimination by both sexes.
-Qualified women may be passed over for promotions because they become pregnant (pregnancy discrimination).
-Jobs may be offered to a less qualified male applicant just because he is male.
+Qualified women may be passed over for promotions because they become pregnant (known as pregnancy discrimination), and jobs may be offered to a less qualified male applicant just because he is male.

 Women are also more likely to be judged by their looks and how they dress than their male counterparts.
-On a note of contradiction, women are not only discriminated against for being pretty or provocative they are also discriminated against for being not pretty enough, too old, or, in some positions (especially sales and public relations) for not being sexy enough.
+They are often discriminated against for being not pretty enough, too old, or in some positions—especially sales and public relations—not "looking the part."

-Computer Sciences Corporation.
-CSC was sued by a former high-level female executive who was fired after identifying and complaining about pattern and practice gender discrimination and sexual harassment.
-She was told to quit complaining.
-She did not, and she was fired in 2012.
+CSC was sued by a former high-level female executive who was fired after identifying and complaining about a pattern and practice of gender discrimination and sexual harassment.
+She was told to quit complaining, and when she did not, she was fired in 2012.

-Walmart.
-In 2011, Walmart dodged a bullet when the Supreme Court ultimately overturned a decision that would have held Walmart accountable in a class action suit.
-The justices ruled that the "women did not share enough in common to qualify as a class in what would have been the largest class action discrimination suit in history."
+In 2011, Walmart dodged a bullet when the Supreme Court ultimately overturned a decision that would have held Walmart accountable in a class-action suit.
+The justices ruled that the "women did not share enough in common to qualify as a class in what would have been the largest class-action discrimination suit in history."
 However, individual lawsuits against Walmart continue to be filed.

-Quest Diagnostics and AmeriPath.
 The two labs have been sued in federal court for widespread and systematic discriminatory practices against women.
-Without admitting guilt, in 2012 the company agreed to pay $152 million to more than 5,000 current and former female employees.
+In 2012, without admitting guilt, the company agreed to pay $152 million to more than 5,000 current and former female employees.
 The company also agreed to spend $22.5 million to institute new human resources policies and procedures.

 According to the terms of the 2014 consent decree settling the suit, Ventura paid $354,250 to settle the lawsuit, including a payment to Zayas of $150,000.

-Lawry's.
-One of the most famous cases of male discrimination was a class action suit against Lawry's, a California-based corporation operating restaurants in Las Vegas, Chicago, Dallas, Los Angeles, Beverly Hills and Corona del Mar, Calif.
+One of the most famous cases of male discrimination was a class action suit against Lawry's, a California-based corporation operating restaurants in Las Vegas, Chicago, Dallas, Los Angeles, Beverly Hills, and Corona del Mar, CA.

 Lawry's had a tradition of hiring only female waitstaff.
-The only reason for this was tradition.
-A substantial verdict against Lowry's was the result of the class action suit in 2016.
-The EEOC reached a settlement in the sex discrimination class action lawsuit for $1,025,000.
+A substantial verdict against Lowry's was the result of the class action suit in 2016, and the EEOC settled the sex discrimination class action lawsuit for just over $1 million.

-Yahoo.
-Gregory Anderson was employed in Yahoo’s media division until he was fired in 2014.
+Gregory Anderson was employed in Yahoo!’s media division until he was fired in 2014.
 He filed a lawsuit against the tech giant, alleging the company’s performance management system was arbitrary and unfair.
 Yahoo uses a numeric ranking system to evaluate employees’ performance and often fires those with the lowest scores, according to the suit.
-The complaint says that when male and female employees got equally low scores, the women are favored and the men are fired.
+The complaint says that when male and female employees got equally low scores, the women are favored, and the men are fired.

-Jimmy Fallon.
-Paul Tarascio, a former stage manager for Late Night With Jimmy Fallon filed a lawsuit against NBC Universal, Fallon, and employees of Late Night, alleging that the show has a gender bias.
-In papers filed in 2013, Paul Tarascio claimed he was demoted while working for Fallon after being told by Late Night director David Diomdi, “Jimmy just prefers to take direction from a woman.”
-Tasarscio lost his court case.
+Paul Tarascio, a former stage manager for The Tonight Show Starring Jimmy Fallon, filed a lawsuit against NBC Universal, Fallon, and various employees, alleging that the show has a gender bias.
+In papers filed in 2013, Paul Tarascio claimed he was demoted while working for Fallon after being told by the show's director, David Diomdi, “Jimmy just prefers to take direction from a woman.”
+Tarascio lost his court case.

 The #MeToo Movement

 Weinstein and Cosby were not alone.
-In 2017, such entertainment luminaries as NBC's Matt Lauer, PBS's Charlie Rose, and New York Metropolitan Opera conductor James Levine were all fired after claims of sexual abuse and harassment were found to be true.
+In 2017, entertainment luminaries like NBC's Matt Lauer, PBS's Charlie Rose, and New York Metropolitan Opera conductor James Levine were all fired after claims of sexual abuse and harassment were found to be true.